 Tip #1 – Bring Cash!

-There aren’t any ATMs nearby (the closest is 5 minutes down the road in Agassiz), and they don’t accept debit or credit, so bring cash!
+There aren’t any ATMs nearby, and they don’t accept debit or credit, so bring cash!
 Also, prices jump on weekends and holidays, so be prepared to pay more.
 Their prices are listed on their website.

 Tip #2 – Avoid the Easter Weekend!